hebertzin/leaky-bucket/README.md

 ### Prerequisites

-*NOTE* : If you want to consume the user's tokens you can make a series of invalid requests

-*EXEMPLE* : on the route `/api/v1/pix/query` enter invalid data or without any parameter, After consuming all your tokens you will be blocked, after an hour you will have a new token and so on until you reach the token limit.

 Make sure the following tools are installed on your machine:
 - [Docker](https://www.docker.com/)
 - [Docker Compose](https://docs.docker.com/compose/)
 - [Node.js](https://nodejs.org/) (for local development, if needed)